 Keeping your car and refinancing the loan

-Keep the car and take his name off of the title
+Keep the car and take his name off of the title.

-You keep the vehicle but your spouse's name remains on the loan and title (along with yours)
+You keep the vehicle, but your spouse's name remains on the loan and title (along with yours)

 This may be a viable or appealing option for you if you cannot pay off the car from proceeds from the divorce or your savings.
 Additionally, you may not qualify for a refinance due to problems with your credit score or a low income.
-If either of these circumstances is relevant in your life then you may be in a position where the option to keep the vehicle (out of a need for transportation) but not update the title would be something that seems to make sense for you.
+If either of these circumstances is relevant in your life, then you may be in a position where the option to keep the vehicle (out of a need for transportation) but not update the title would be something that seems to make sense for you.

-Future liability on a vehicle that you do not own and was not awarded in your final decree of divorce
+Future liability on a vehicle that you do not own and was not awarded in your Final Decree of divorce

-Let's take the above example and look at it as if you were the spouse who was not awarded the vehicle, but instead has their name appear on a loan and title to a vehicle awarded to your ex-spouse in the divorce.
+Let's take the above example and look at it as if you were the spouse who was not awarded the vehicle but instead has their name appear on a loan and title to a vehicle awarded to your ex-spouse in the divorce.
 It makes a ton of sense to refinance any jointly held vehicle loan.
 The other option that I would advise most folks on would be to sell the vehicle if you cannot be approved for a refinance.
-Even if you are underwater on the loan you can take out a personal loan at a credit union to pay the difference and get yourself a more inexpensive vehicle for transportation.
+Even if you are underwater on loan, you can take out a personal loan at a credit union to pay the difference and get yourself a more inexpensive vehicle for transportation.

 You may be surprised to find a process server on your doorstep handing you legal documents that tell you that you are being sued for the amount of money left on the account as unpaid.
 Keep in mind that the bottom line is that the liability on the vehicle note follows the vehicle.
-If your name remains on the title then that liability follows you- even after a divorced.
+If your name remains on the title, then that liability follows you- even after a divorce.
 This is the position of the State of Texas.

-The bottom line is this: even if you are awarded a vehicle in your divorce, and even if your spouse has signed a power of attorney that allows you to remove their name, the title to the vehicle will still bear your ex-spouse's name until the vehicle is either paid in full or refinanced.
-The Department of Motor vehicles is essentially doing a solid for lenders in keeping all original names on the title until the loan is paid or released in full.
+The bottom line is this: even if you are awarded a vehicle in your divorce, and even if your spouse has signed a power of attorney that allows you to remove their name, the title to the car will still bear your ex-spouse's name until the vehicle is either paid in full or refinanced.
+The Department of Motor vehicles is essentially doing a solid for lenders in keeping all original characters on the title until the loan is paid or released in full.

 More information about what happens after a divorce when there is no car lien

 Our attorneys represent clients throughout southeast Texas and do so with a great deal of pride.
-Thank you for taking an interest in today's blog post topic and we hope that you will join us again tomorrow.
+Thank you for taking an interest in today's blog post topic, and we hope that you will join us again tomorrow.